 Rail media advisory 2012

-The Transportation Safety Board of Canada releases report into the February 2011 main-track derailment of a Canadian National train in Fort Fraser, British Columbia
+The Transportation Safety Board of Canada releases investigation report into the February 2011 damage to rolling stock of a VIA Rail passenger train in Oakville, Ontario

-Gatineau, Quebec, 24 April 2012 - The Transportation Safety Board of Canada (TSB) today released its final investigation report (R11V0039) into the derailment of a Canadian National (CN) train in Fort Fraser, British Columbia.
+Gatineau, Quebec, 22 May 2012 – The Transportation Safety Board of Canada (TSB) today released its investigation report (R11T0034) into the damage to rolling stock of a VIA Rail passenger train in Oakville, Ontario.

 The TSB is an independent agency that investigates marine, pipeline, railway and aviation transportation occurrences.
 Its sole aim is the advancement of transportation safety.
 It is not the function of the Board to assign fault or determine civil or criminal liability.